 It is also reasonably likely or probable that the substituted service will come to the attention of the Message Board Defendants.
 According to the information available on their profiles on the Message Boards, the Message Board Defendants regularly log into the accounts from which they posted the Defamatory Statements on the Message Boards.

 Well, the problem there is that past behaviour does not necessarily predict future behaviour.
 Just because they have logged on regularly in the past does not mean they will in the future.
-And imhlo “reasonably likely” is not the greatest standard for service of legal documents.
+And imhlo “reasonably likely” is not the greatest standard for service of legal documents, that are commonly served to you by an individual who works for a process server washington d.c. company to ensure you have the correct documents.

 This is important because if a defendant doesn’t get the notice, he won’t show up in Court (what we lawyers call “appear”) and after a period of time (33 days in this case) Mr. Burke can go into Court and get a “default judgment” against that defendant for “failure to appear”.
 That’s a fancy way of saying you snooze you lose.
 This is a serious ramification for not knowing you’ve been served.